We are Both the Sword and the Shield for Our Clients

-During her time at the Solicitor’s Office, she won many state and local awards including the Ernest F. Hollings Award for Excellence in Prosecution, and was given the Hero Award at the Governor’s Conference on Juvenile Crime.
+During her time at the Solicitor’s Office, she won many state and local awards, including the Ernest F. Hollings Award for Excellence in Prosecution.
+She was given the Hero Award at the Governor’s Conference on Juvenile Crime.
 Locally, she was awarded the Champion for Our Children by the Department of Juvenile Justice.

-Ouida has authored several articles for prosecution publications and has been a speaker for multiple state conferences on the prosecution of cases for the South Carolina Commission on Prosecution Coordination.
-Recently she has been called to speak in the South Carolina Senate before a Select Committee on issues surrounding juvenile justice reform.
+Ouida has authored several articles for Prosecution Publications and has been a speaker for multiple state conferences on prosecuting cases for the South Carolina Commission on Prosecution Coordination.
+Recently, she has been called to speak in the South Carolina Senate before a Select Committee on Juvenile Justice Reform issues.

-As a prosecutor, in addition to handling cases in court, she was instrumental in developing programs that are still ongoing in the prosecutor’s office and had success in grant writing including multiple programs to add more prosecutors and other programs such as drug court.
+As a prosecutor and handling cases in court, she was instrumental in developing programs that are still ongoing in the prosecutor’s office and had success in grant writing, including multiple programs to add more prosecutors and other programs such as drug court.

-Ouida was appointed to serve on many boards and commissions including a 2011 appointment by South Carolina Governor Nikki Haley to the Governor’s Juvenile Justice Advisory Council where she currently serves as chair of the grants committee.
-She also serves as a member of ACES and Resilience Committee, the All on Board (Executive) Committee and serves as the chair of the St. Mary Catholic Church Social Concerns Outreach Ministry.
+Ouida was appointed to serve on many boards and commissions, including a 2011 appointment by South Carolina’s then-Governor Nikki Haley to the Governor’s Juvenile Justice Advisory Council, where she currently serves as chair of the grants committee.
+She also serves as a member of ACES and Resilience Committee, the All on Board (Executive) Committee, and serves as the St. Mary Catholic Church Social Concerns Outreach Ministry chair.

 Jurisdictions Admitted to Practice

 - South Carolina Women Lawyers Association

 What our clients have to say about us

 Fill out the contact form or call us at (800) 351-3008 to schedule your free consultation.